 What is the Texas Biennial?

 The Texas Biennial is an independent survey of contemporary art in Texas, founded in 2005 to provide an exhibition opportunity open to all artists living and working in the state.
 The survey exhibition curated from the open call for art remains the central feature of the project.
 Over time, the Biennial has also grown to include a range of other exhibitions and programming, all in celebration of contemporary art in Texas.
-The fifth edition of the exhibition will take place in the fall of 2013, making the Texas Biennial the longest-running state biennial in the U.S. A recent overview of the Texas Biennial in the Austin American-Statesman is available here.
+The sixth edition of the exhibition will take place in the fall of 2017.
+You can read an overview of the Texas Biennial in the Austin American-Statesman.

 Who organizes the Texas Biennial and how is it funded?